valorin/random/README.md

 You can use `use()` alongside the character set helpers (`useLower()`, `useUpper()`, `useNumbers()`, `useSymbols()`), although you will need to call `use()` first to define the Engine before customising the character set on the `Generator` object.

+## Support My Work! ❤️

+You can support my work over on [GitHub Sponsors](https://github.com/sponsors/valorin) or by becomming a paid subscriber to [Securing Laravel](https://securinglaravel.com/), the essential security resource for Laravel and PHP developers!

 ## Contributing